hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- direct revenue -->
-The thermal energy produced during combustion, in the form of electricity and heat, is the major source of revenue for waste-to-energy plants.
+The thermal energy produced during combustion, in the form of electricity and heat, is the major source of revenue for WtE plants.
 The incinerator in Phuket reported [382.6 kilowatt-hours per tonne of MWS incinerated][22] in 2017, which is similar to [Japan's average of 400 kilowatt-hours per tonne of MWS][22].
-In China, Japan, Thailand and other countries feed-in tariff (FIT) schemes allow the waste-to-energy plants to sell the generated electricity to outside customers.
+In China, Japan, Thailand and other countries feed-in tariff (FIT) schemes allow the WtE plants to sell the generated electricity to outside customers.
 In some countries governments hold the monopoly on electricity, which restricts or even prevents this.
 Selling recyclables separated from the waste before incineration and metals recovered from the bottom ash is another source of revenue.
 Bottom and fly ash can be sold as construction materials or fertilisers.